High Ratio Mortgage: What You Need To Know

 Default mortgage insurance, commonly referred to as CMHC mortgage insurance, is a type of insurance policy that helps you buy a house with less than a 20 percent down payment.

 In Canada, mortgage default insurance is a requirement for all high-ratio mortgages.
-This insurance protects mortgage lenders when you fail to make your mortgage payment as agreed or otherwise default on your mortgage.
+This insurance protects mortgage lenders when you fail to pay as agreed or otherwise default on your mortgage.

 Because lenders have this insurance protection, they are willing to take the risk to offer you a mortgage at such a high loan-to-value ratio.